MohdRas/docker-basics/README.md

 			- 2 after the distro name (docker‑desktop) is the WSL version that the distribution is running under.
 		    - 1 = WSL 1 – the “translation layer” that maps Linux syscalls to Windows kernel calls.
 		    - 2 = WSL 2 – a real Linux kernel running inside a lightweight Hyper‑V virtual machine (VM).
+  			- Because Docker Desktop (and most modern dev tools) require WSL 2, the default version matters when you create new distros.

 		    - docker-desktop